mike-barber/rust-zero-cost-abstractions/README.md

 | Unrolled, branchless    | 15,892        |               |                |
 | AVX2 intrinsics         | 2,071         |               | 1,954          |

 The table has some blanks.
-I can't use intrinsics in Java yet, and there's no point unrolling a loop in Rust.
+I can't use intrinsics in Java yet, and there's no point unrolling a loop in Rust by hand.

 ## C#